 2 month old wake windows

 Wake windows are the times that your baby is awake between naps.
 This wake time includes daytime feeds.
+Be sure to stick to age-appropriate awake windows so your baby doesn’t get over-tired.
+Find out more about wake windows by age.

 For newborn babies, there’s often only just enough time for a clean up and feeding before it’s time for the next nap.
 A 2 month old baby has a little more time where play could be incorporated during awake time.